aberi/onion-downloader/README.md

-The Onion Downloader is a Poor Man's GNU Wget.
+The Onion Downloader is a poor man's GNU Wget.
 I'm writing it purely as an exercise to learn how to do network programming and to learn about HTTPS/SSL/TLS and Tor.

 It's called the Onion Downloader because one day in the future